Startup company developing ink that fades in a year

 "In some way like that, it could be beneficial, just because it would be easier to erase.
 But it kind of shows you the relationship wasn't too good to begin with," Cuellar said.

-Right now the company is testing this on surfaces similar to human skin, and hope to get it on the market by the fall of 2017.
-They're in the process now of raising more funding to reach that goal
+Right now the company is testing this on surfaces similar to human skin, and hope to get it on the market by the fall of 2018.
+They're in the process now of raising more funding to reach that goal.